joshf/Lists/README.markdown

 Lists Readme
 ========================

 Lists is a simple app to make lists of things you need to remember.
-Based on code from Burden, Lists provides an attractive way to manage multiple lists and supports multiple users.
+Based on code from Burden, Lists provides an attractive way to manage multiple lists.

 Features:
 ---------